maxbeyer1/jamming-map/README.md

-# RadioWatch - An OSINT SMAP-based Geopolitical Monitor
+# RadioWatch - An OSINT NASA Satellite-powered Signal Jamming Tracker and Geopolitical Monitor

 A web application for visualizing and analyzing temperature anomalies from NASA's SMAP satellite data as potential geopolitical activity/evidence of signal jamming.
-Uses the fact that SMAP records the 1.4 GHz spectrum (used for GPS, drone signals, etc. and not much for anything civilian related), so anyone broadcasting extremely high temperatures is probably trying to jam signals.
+Uses the fact that SMAP records the 1.4 GHz spectrum (a protected band used for GPS, drone communications, etc.), so people broadcasting extremely high temperatures are likely trying to jam or manipulate these types of signals.

 Live Website: http://radiowatch.org